 - May be a good strain for being social/talkative

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Kinno as a “very good” indica strain from GrowHealthy.
+Overall, I would best describe Kinno as an “above average” indica strain from GrowHealthy.

 Again, I’m really glad to see GrowHealthy leading the charge on labeling different phenotypes.
 It’s something that the entire industry needs to adopt as a standard practice, and I look forward to seeing others follow suit soon.

 Be well, and stay healthy.
 I appreciate each one of you and all your support, and please know that all that positivity will come back to you.